federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 #### **Observations**

 Figure 3 is a scatter plot of country co-productions against the share of GDP to services, a possible proxy for the **desire** of a country to invest in the cinema industry.
 The size of each dot is proportional to the land size of the corresponding state (i.e., the bigger the nation, the larger the point diameter).
 The plot could ideally be divided into four quadrants, counter-clockwise, with the first quadrant being the upper right one.
 I & III could be referred to as the "regular" quadrants, those for which a small (III) or significant (I) percentage of resources to cinema translates to a small or large number of entries to the list of critically acclaimed films.
 IV could collect countries that are either "inefficient" (i.e., those which have been involved in far fewer co-productions than their large share of GDP to services would imply) or "too small" (i.e., those which lack the critical mass to participate in many co-productions, no matter how much money they invest in services).
-II, instead, could gather "virtuous" countries (i.e., those which managed to work on several films on a tight budget).
+II, instead, could gather "virtuous" (i.e., those which managed to work on several films on a tight budget) or "very big" countries.

 It is important to stress that the plot gives, at best, an approximate picture of the share of resources historically destined to cinema by each country, for at least two reasons.
 First, the data on GDP breakdown were recorded in different years, ranging from 2007 (Luxembourg) to 2016 (e.g., Australia).
 Second, GDP composition may have changed dramatically in over a century.
 For instance, Western European nations spent more on agriculture and industry in the years immediately following World War II, and more on services since the Sixties.